kubos/kubos/docs/dev-docs/contribution-process.rst

   - Browse to your doc updates to verify

 Add or update any unit tests that are affected by your changes.
-For instance, if support for i2c slave mode is added for the STM32F4 board, then the kubos-hal-stm32f4/test/i2c.c file's test\_i2c\_slave test case should be updated to test the successful execution of the board in slave mode.
+For instance, if support for SPI is added for the Kubos Linux HAL, then a new test folder would be added to `hal/kubos-hal/test` with the relavent new test cases.

 Commit your changes and push to your remote branch (the branch will be created automatically if it doesn't exist):